pauljeremyturner/musiclib/README.md

 ## ReST api

-The api uses an in-memory representation of the music library.
+The api uses an in-memory representation of the music library which is stored in a go-memdb database.

 These are the resources: